miew-devsecops/test-npm-utility-package/README.md

   - CLI functionality testing

 - **Publish Pipeline**: Runs on push to main/staging
-  - Publishes to npm registry
+  - Publishes to GitHub Packages registry
   - Staging publishes with `beta` tag
   - Main publishes as latest